gkaguirrelab/combiExperiments/cal/README.txt

-Place to save calibration files
+Place to save calibration files.
+These are organized by experiment